ravachol/kew/README.md

 kew --noui (completely hides the UI)

-kew --quitonstop (exits after finishing playing the playlist)
+kew -q <song>, --quitonstop (exits after finishing playing the playlist)

-kew -e, --exact (specifies you want an exact (but not case sensitive) match, of for instance an album)
+kew -e <song>, --exact (specifies you want an exact (but not case sensitive) match, of for instance an album)

 kew . loads kew.m3u